-Lilita Matison, LCSW San Francisco/Bay Area, CA, USA
+Lilita Matison, LCSW Kalamazoo, MI, USA

 Lilita Matison, LCSW is a School social worker that specializes in providing solution-focused, positive behavioral interventions to Elementary and Middle school students.
 A graduate of the University of Michigan School of Social Work, Lilita served the Administrator of the University of Michigan Complementary and Alternative Research Center, where she worked to develop clinical & educational programming within the Integrative Medicine program.
 As the Co-Director of University of Michigan Stress Management Services, Lilita counseled individuals, facilitated mind-body skills groups and trained graduate students in stress management and self-care skills.